Mariners bullpen can’t hold five-run lead in a 6-5 loss to the Rangers

 Notable

-The Mariners jumped on Rangers’ lefty starter Wes Benjamin, scoring three runs in the first inning.
+The Mariners jumped on Rangers lefty starter Wes Benjamin, scoring three runs in the first inning.
 Mitch Haniger led off the game with a single and Ty France followed with his fifth homer of the spring, which was a deep blast to left-center field.
 Luis Torrens added a sac fly to score Kyle Seager.

 In 13 games this spring, France has a .424/.500/.970 slash line with 14 hits in 33 at-bats, including three doubles, five homers, 10 RBI, three walks and five strikeouts.